abduld/CS533/proposal/proposal.markdown

-% Map Reduction on Hetrogenous Systems
+% Map Reduce on Hetrogenous Systems
 % Carl Pearson, Abdul Dakkak, Liwen Chang

 With the advent of personal digital devices, big data has become an issue faced